 Professionalism: Preparation, Attendance and Participation

-There may be days on which there will be a video lecture or other assignments available online rather than an in-class lecture.
-Students are not required to come to class on those days.
+There may be days on which there will be a lecture or other assignment available online rather than an in-class lecture.
+Students are not required to come to class those days.
 Recorded lectures may also be used to make up a day lost to weather or instructor absence; these are also required.

-There will sometimes be homework assignments which do not fall into the above categories which will be considered part of the professionalism grade.
-The first assignment is to find the student information form on the course website, complete it, and submit it to the instructor before the next class.
+There will be assignments which do not fall into the above categories which will be considered part of the Pop Quiz grade.
+The first assignment is to find the student information form on the course website, complete it, and submit it through Canvas before the next class.

-I will announce cultural and historical events for which extra credit may be earned.
-To get extra credit, attend or participate in the event listed, and write a short (under two pages, single-spaced) summary of the event and describe your reaction and what you learned from it.
+I will announce cultural and historical events for which extra credit may be earned, but it’s safe to assume that any musical or public academic event at PSU qualifies.
 Check the website for current listings.
-Visits to museums, art galleries, historical sites and other cultural institutions may also qualify.
+Visits to museums, art galleries, historical sites and other cultural institutions also qualify.
 If you know of an event or a cultural institution and would like to have it considered for extra credit, or announced to the class, let me know.
 Extra Credits are added to the professionalism score at the end of the semester.
+To get extra credit, attend or participate in the event listed, and write a short (under two pages, single-spaced) summary of the event and describe your reaction and what you learned from it.

 I need at least one volunteer who will be taking good notes on my lectures to share them with me for students who need notetaking assistance.
 Preferably someone who types their notes and can provide the text quickly.
 Contact me after class or by email as soon as possible.
 This is not a paid position, but we do need someone responsible, reliable.
 And there is extra credit.

-- Grades are generally recorded on a 100-point scale.
-For some assignments, I may use a 4-point scale to calculate the letter grade, but it will be recorded as a 100-point scale value.
-I reserve the right to adjust grade scales upwards to reflect the performance of the class as a whole; I do not “curve” grades towards a target distribution, nor do I adjust grade scales downwards.
+- Grades are generally calculated and recorded on a traditional 100-point scale.
+For some assignments, I use a 4-point scale to calculate grades, but it will be recorded as a 100-point scale value.

 - Assignment format, requirements and due dates will be included in the assignment instructions: read them carefully, and ask questions well in advance of the due date if there is anything you do not understand.

-- If hard copy (printed) is required, email will only be accepted as proof of completion in emergencies: the student is still responsible to get a printed copy to the instructor as soon as possible.
+- Most assignments will either be submitted through Canvas or written and turned in during class.
+If hard copy (printed) is required, email will only be accepted as proof of completion in emergencies: the student is still responsible to get a printed copy to the instructor as soon as possible.
 For assignments which are to be turned in by email, I will send a confirmation email; If you have not gotten one in a reasonable amount of time (a day or so), it is your responsibility to confirm that your assignment was received.

 - Unexcused late assignments, due to absence, technical problems, etc., will be penalized one-half grade level (5% on a 100-point scale) per class period late.